 The kind of questions we have been only too happy to help answer include:

 Surviving cancer is all about living with the longer term emotional and physical effects of a cancer diagnosis.
 Relationship problems and financial difficulties are common effects of surviving cancer.
-The Macmillan Cancer Information and Support Service is here to help answer any questions people may have about the long term effects of surviving cancer.
+Our service is here to help answer any questions people may have about the long term effects of surviving cancer.

 Listed below are just some of questions we have answered for other cancer survivors.

 Though no two experiences of grief are the same, there are some common experiences that many people will share.
-The Macmillan Cancer Information and Support Service can provide you with practical suggestions to help patients and their families get through this difficult time.
+Our service can provide you with practical suggestions to help patients and their families get through this difficult time.
 We can help to answer any questions or concerns they have and provide information on how to plan for a funeral, probate, contacting insurance companies and assistance accessing practical and financial support if needed.
 We can also direct you to other services in your area that you may be able to access via your GP.

 Some questions we might be able to help with: